ramsey/uuid/docs/introduction.rst

 Introduction
 ============

-ramsey/uuid is a PHP library for generating and working with [RFC4122]_ version 1, 2, 3, 4, and 5 universally unique identifiers (UUID). ramsey/uuid also
+ramsey/uuid is a PHP library for generating and working with `RFC 4122`_ version 1, 2, 3, 4, and 5 universally unique identifiers (UUID). ramsey/uuid also
-supports optional and non-standard features, such as version 6 UUIDs [UUIDV6]_, GUIDs, and other approaches for encoding/decoding UUIDs.
+supports optional and non-standard features, such as `version 6 UUIDs`_, GUIDs, and other approaches for encoding/decoding UUIDs.

 What Is a UUID?